top of page

 Confidentiality and Privilege:-

-The Act promotes confidentiality in arbitral proceedings.
+The Arbitration and Conciliation Act, 1996, promotes confidentiality in arbitral proceedings.
 Communications made during the arbitration process are privileged and cannot be disclosed in court.
+This confidentiality is essential for maintaining the privacy of the parties and encouraging open and honest communication during the arbitration process.

 International Commercial Arbitration:-

-The Act adopts the UNCITRAL Model Law on International Commercial Arbitration, facilitating the recognition and enforcement of foreign awards.
+The Arbitration and Conciliation Act, 1996, adopts the UNCITRAL Model Law on International Commercial Arbitration, which facilitates the recognition and enforcement of foreign arbitral awards.
+This alignment with international standards enhances the credibility and acceptance of arbitration in the global context.

 Decoding Legal Team